gleich/terminal/CONTRIBUTING.md

 # Contributing

-👋 Welcome to project_name!
-Thank you for showing interest in contributing to project_name, we would love to have your contribution.
-Below are some details on how to contribute to project_name.
+👋 Welcome to ssh_me!
+Thank you for showing interest in contributing to ssh_me, we would love to have your contribution.
+Below are some details on how to contribute to ssh_me.
 Please read carefully!

 - [Contributing](#contributing)
   - [🐛 Requesting Features/Reporting Bugs](#-requesting-featuresreporting-bugs)